-Ultimate Ethiopia: Day 9 We shall return to the Sanetti Plateau for some final birding and wolf-spotting today before descending into the Harenna forest for further exploration.
-Afterwards, we continue southwards through the farmlands and areas of juniper and broad-leaved forest of the remote mountains of Sidamo until we reach the remote town of Negelle for a three nights stay.
+Ethiopia: Day 9 We shall return to the Sanetti Plateau for some final birding and wolf-spotting today before descending into the extensive Harenna Forest.
+From there, we continue southwards through the farmlands and areas of juniper and broad-leaved forest of the remote mountains of Sidamo until we reach the remote town of Negelle for a three nights stay.

 Around the Genale River, we enter prime habitat for the endangered endemic Ruspoli’s (or Prince Ruspoli’s) Turaco.
 By carefully checking the large fruiting figs we should come across this stunning and charismatic creature (which we can also see around Negelle itself).
 The turaco has a fascinating history as its discoverer, the Italian Prince Eugenio Ruspoli, was killed in 1893 by an elephant that he had shot at and wounded.
 He died before he could describe the turaco’s location (the type specimen was discovered in his baggage) and the species was not rediscovered until the 1940s.